 As part of the Appalachian Harvest Organic Growers Group, we’ll help you with the necessary paperwork to get your soil tested.
-All you have to do is drop off this paperwork with local extension agent.
-If you’re growing for commercial reasons, then there services are all free in Virginia.
+All you have to do is drop off this paperwork with a local extension agent.
+If you’re growing for commercial reasons, then their services are all free in Virginia.

 One of the most important factors to look at from your soil test Jason notes is your soil organic matter.
 This is mainly plant and animal residue at various states of decomposition.
 According to Penn State Extension, soil organic matter influences the chemical, biological, and physical properties of the soil in ways that are almost universally beneficial to crop production.

 Think of soil organic matter as a bank account, cashing it in to create healthy more productive plants that require fewer inputs.
-Most farms today have anywhere of one to six percent of soil organic matter.
+Most farms today have anywhere from one to six percent of soil organic matter.
 A great way to increase your soil organic matter is cover crops.
 Our next episode and blog will be covering this topic more thoroughly.
-Some other ways to increase your soil organic matter include manures, compost, straw and cardboard.In the growers group, you will need to refer to documents 3.10 and 3.28 when applying raw manure and 3.28
+Some other ways to increase your soil organic matter include manures, compost, straw, and cardboard.In the growers’ group, you will need to refer to documents 3.10 and 3.28 when applying raw manure and 3.28

 Derrick Von Kundra